Harriet Wetherall (1801-1859), who married a leading artist

 Marsh Mill, an oil painting by Thomas Lound (Norfolk Museums Service)

-The couple had a number of children, who were baptised at St Etheldreda Church in Norwich.
+The couple had a number of children, most of whom were baptised at St Etheldreda Church in Norwich and died young.

-• Matilda Lound (1827-1907) was baptised in Norwich and married commercial traveller Edward Thirkettle there in 1859.
-They raised their family in Hackney and Dalston in London and census returns show they were comfortable enough to have a domestic servant.
-At some point Edward became a clerk in the hops trade.
+• Matilda Lound (1828-1907) was baptised in Norwich and married commercial traveller Edward Thirkettle there in 1859.
+They raised their family in Hackney and Dalston in Middlesex and census returns showed they were comfortable enough to have a domestic servant.
+At some point before the 1871 Census Edward became a clerk in the hops trade.
 The 1901 census recorded them in Woodford, Essex, with Edward working as a mercantile clerk.
 Edward died in 1904 and was buried in Eaton, now a suburb of Norwich.
-Matilda ended her days there and died in 1907.
+Matilda ended her days in the city and died in 1907.

-• Harriet Wetherill Lound (1836-1905) was baptised in Norwich and was recorded in various records living or staying with her sister Ellen as an adult.
-She married Norfolk-born widower Francis James Banham in Hackney in 1890 but moved to live with him in Norwich.
-He was a grocer who had done reasonably well in business at Haymarket Corner in the city, before selling his business in 1884 (Norfolk Chronicle 12 July 1884), and they lived together in a handsome villa at 4 Newmarket Road.
+• Harriet Wetherill Lound (1836-1905) was baptised in Norwich and recorded in various records living or staying with her sister Ellen as an adult.
+She married Norfolk-born widower Francis James Banham in Hackney, Middlesex, in 1890 but moved to live with him in Norwich.
+He was a grocer who had done reasonably well in business at Haymarket Corner in the city, before selling his business in 1884 (Norfolk Chronicle 12 July 1884).
+They lived together in a handsome villa at 4 Newmarket Road.
 He died in 1904, Harriet in 1905.

 • Thomas Wetherill Lound (1837-1838) was baptised and buried in Norwich.